-Iceland is dotted with volcanoes and known for its seemingly endless supply of geothermal activity, so it should come as no surprise that this country is a hot spot for hot springs.
+Iceland is known for its seemingly endless supply of geothermal activity, so it should come as no surprise that this volcanic island is a hot spot for hot springs.

 Sometimes called “hot pots” (for some reason, I find that phrasing super endearing), there are Icelandic hot springs for just about every type of traveler.
 From remote and rustic hot springs that you may be lucky enough to have all to yourself to developed resorts with spa-like amenities, there’s a huge range of soaking opportunities in Iceland.

-We’re also sharing some important things to know about etiquette in Icelandic hot springs so you don’t embarrass yourself or offend anyone (you’re welcome!).
+We’re also sharing some important things to know about Iceland hot spring etiquette so you don’t embarrass yourself or offend anyone (you’re welcome!).

 Iceland Hot Springs Guide